Rosetta@home: Foldit

+RoseTTAFold

+RoseTTAFold, which is inspired by AlphaFold, uses a neural network to predict the distance and orientation between residues.
+These predictions guide Rosetta software in producing a structure.
+RoseTTAFold is open source under the MIT license.

+Non-Baker lab branches

+The Jianyi Yang lab in China offers a modified version of Rosetta termed tr-RosettaX2 (transform-restrained Rosetta).
+It uses a deep learning-based contact prediction method different from RoseTTAFold to guide the usual Rosetta folding algorithm. trRosetta predates RoseTTAFold.

 Comparison to similar volunteer computing projects

 There are several volunteer computed projects which have study areas similar to those of Rosetta@home, but differ in their research approach:

 Folding@home

 Of all the major volunteer computing projects involved in protein research, Folding@home is the only one not using the BOINC platform.
 Both Rosetta@home and Folding@home study protein misfolding diseases such as Alzheimer's disease, but Folding@home does so much more exclusively.
 Folding@home almost exclusively uses all-atom molecular dynamics models to understand how and why proteins fold (or potentially misfold, and subsequently aggregate to cause diseases).
 In other words, Folding@home's strength is modeling the process of protein folding, while Rosetta@home's strength is computing protein design and predicting protein structure and docking.

 Some of Rosetta@home's results are used as the basis for some Folding@home projects.
 Rosetta provides the most likely structure, but it is not definite if that is the form the molecule takes or whether or not it is viable.
 Folding@home can then be used to verify Rosetta@home's results, and can provide added atomic-level information, and details of how the molecule changes shape.

 The two projects also differ significantly in their computing power and host diversity.
 Averaging about 6,650 teraFLOPS from a host base of central processing units (CPUs), graphics processing units (GPUs), and (formerly) PS3s, Folding@home has nearly 108 times more computing power than Rosetta@home.